Education Indicators in Canada: An International Perspective 2015

 Definitions, sources and methodology

 Foreign students correspond to a broader concept that includes students who are educated in a country for which they do not hold citizenship.
-In Canada, the concept of “foreign students” includes all “international students”, plus all students who are landed immigrant/permanent residents.Note 8
+In Canada, the concept of “foreign students” includes all “international students”, plus all students who are landed immigrant/permanent residentsNote 4.

 The Canadian data were drawn from Statistics Canada’s Postsecondary Student Information System (PSIS), which covers only public postsecondary institutions.
-As not all institutions currently provide data to PSIS, results for some jurisdictions rely in part on estimates.
+Results for some jurisdictions rely in part on estimates made for non-responding institutions.
 Due to certain methodological adjustments that have been made to the PSIS collection tool to improve reporting and mapping to ISCED, comparisons of results with those from previous years should not be made.